Author: Tosh Lubek Originally Published: 29th November 2020 Updated: 13th April 2024

 Once you’ve selected the Yeti as your input device, its entry in the list will turn blue, and you’re done.
 The Blue Yeti will now be your selected default audio input device.

-The solution to your Blue Yeti not showing up Windows 10 may end up with you having to dive into Windows Sound System settings and Device Manager but there are a few things to try first.
+If your Blue Yeti does not show up Windows, you may need to dive into the Windows Sound System settings and Device Manager, but you can try a few other things first.

-If your blue yeti is not showing up as a device in Windows, before you do anything else, make sure it is plugged into your computer’s USB port.
+If the mic doesn’t appear as an audio device in Windows, before you do anything else, make sure it is plugged into your computer’s USB port.
+I know, it sounds stupid advice, but I’ve done this myself and found the USB cable is loose.

 [i] Check the USB cable

 The simplest test of all is to visually check the status light in the middle of the Yeti’s mute button.
-The microphone does not have an on/off switch, so if the mic is plugged into your PC the status light will be lit up red.
+The microphone does not have an on/off switch, so if the mic is properly plugged connected to your PC the status light will be lit up red.
 If you have muted the Yeti by pressing the mute button the status light will flash red.
-Either way, you will know if the mic is receiving power from your computer.
+Either way, you will know whether the mic is receiving power from your computer.

-If the status light does not come on when the mic is connected, check the USB cable.
-Is each USB connector fully inserted?
+If the status light does not come on when the mic is connected properly.
+Is USB cable connector fully inserted?
 Try unplugging and plugging in again.
-If the Yeti’s status light still doesn’t light up, try another USB port on your computers or try using a USB cable that you know works.
+If the Yeti’s status light still doesn’t light up, try another USB port on your computers or try using a different USB cable that you know works.

 [2] Check the Yeti on another computer